kachiann/mlops-project/README.md

 **[Prefect](https://www.prefect.io/)** is used to create and manage the entire ML pipeline.
 It is a powerful and open-source workflow orchestration tool that lets users design, monitor, and respond to data and machine learning pipelines using Python code. ![Alt text](images/prefect.png)
 The pipeline includes data ingestion, preprocessing, feature engineering, model training, and evaluation steps.

+**Prefect Task**

+A Prefect Task is a Python function decorated with the `@task` decorator that represents discrete units of work within a Prefect workflow (see code file).
+We can also customize the task decorator with optional arguments like name, description, tags, cache settings, retries, and more.

 **3. Model Deployment**:
 In this case, we are containerizing the model using Docker and deploying it as a web service with Flask.
 The `app.py` contains the logic of the program.
 You can check the folder for all the files needed to create the Docker image.